ArmDeveloperEcosystem/cmn-tools/README.md

 ===============

-It is difficult to cover all possible problems that might be encountered but we can cover some common issues:
+It is difficult to cover all possible problems that might be encountered, but we can cover some common issues:

  - the system might not be based on an Arm CMN interconnect.
    ``cmn_discover.py`` will report this.

+ - the kernel may have been built with CONFIG_IO_STRICT_DEVMEM=y.
+   This will prevent direct access to CMN device space, including CMN topology discovery and packet capture.
+It may be possible to gain access by unloading the kernel PMU driver with "rmmod arm-cmn", which releases kernel access to CMN device space.

  - the Linux CMN PMU driver might not be installed and enabled.
    Check for ``/sys/devices/arm_cmn_0``.
 (A future version of this